CCBR/RENEE/docs/RNA-seq/Resources.md

 ## 3. Acknowledgements

 ### 3.1 Biowulf
-If you [utilized NIH's Biowulf cluster](https://hpc.nih.gov/Research/) to run RNA-seek, *please do not forget to provide an acknowlegement*!
+If you [utilized NIH's Biowulf cluster](https://hpc.nih.gov/Research/) to run RENEE, *please do not forget to provide an acknowlegement*!

 > The continued growth and support of NIH's Biowulf cluster is dependent upon its demonstrable value to the NIH Intramural Research Program.
 If you publish research that involved significant use of Biowulf, please cite the cluster.